powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.7.13 Add: -Downloaded added to Browse in Download Playlist.

+         Change: # of Videos downloaded in Download Playlist was changed back to a count from find and not the .ch file.

 ###  v5.7.02 Removed: -Yt-dlp Set in Browse -Settings was removed.